evanrupert/smart-group-bot/README.md

- SmartGroupBot: The Handy Telegram bot for coordinating group events!
+ SmartGroupBot: The handy Telegram bot for coordinating group events!

 # Features